1. What is fulvestrant?

 3. Who might be offered fulvestrant?

-Fulvestrant is used to treat women who have gone through the menopause (postmenopausal) who have:
+Fulvestrant is used to treat women who have gone through the menopause (are postmenopausal) who have:

 Fulvestrant may be prescribed if breast cancer has progressed while you are taking, or after you have had, other hormone therapies – such as letrozole or tamoxifen.
 It can still work after other hormone therapies have stopped working because it acts in a different way.